cirrusidentity/docker-simplesamlphp/README.md

 # Environmental variables

+ * COMPOSER_REQUIRE Any additional composer modules to install.
+This should be a space seperated list.
  * SSP_ADMIN_PASSWORD The admin password.
 Defaults to '123' (same as regular SSP).
 For production you should use a hash or other authsource.
  * SSP_APACHE_ALIAS The apache path to map to simplesamlphp.
 Defaults to '/simplesaml'
+ * SSP_ENABLE_IDP: Set to 'true' to enable an IdP.
+You'll still need to mount certs and configure an authsource.
  * SSP_ENABLED_MODULES The SSP modules that should be enabled.
 Example: 'cron metarefresh' will enable cron and metarefresh modules
  * APACHE_CERT_NAME The certificate name used for SSL.
 Apache expects to find `/etc/ssl/certs/${APACHE_CERT_NAME}.pem` and `/etc/ssl/private/${APACHE_CERT_NAME}.key`
- * COMPOSER_REQUIRE Any additional composer modules to install.
-This should be a space seperated list.
  * SSP_LOG_HANDLER The log handler to use.
 Defaults to `errorlog`
  * SSP_LOG_LEVEL The log level to use.
 Must be numeric value.
 Default is `6` (`INFO`)
     * 3: SimpleSAML_Logger::ERR          No statistics, only errors
     * 4: SimpleSAML_Logger::WARNING      No statistics, only warnings/errors
     * 5: SimpleSAML_Logger::NOTICE       Statistics and errors
     * 6: SimpleSAML_Logger::INFO         Verbose logs
     * 7: SimpleSAML_Logger::DEBUG        Full debug logs - not recommended for production

-# Sample Usage

-There are a number of samples in the samples folder. [samples/testshib/README.md](testshib) is a good starting point.

-## Use Local Config folder

-To run SSP against local files, no nginx proxy and listening on port 443

-    docker run -d -p 443:443 -v $PWD/ssp/config:/var/simplesamlphp/config cirrusid/simplesamlphp

-*note*: the folder used in the above example does not contain and config files.
-It is just an example of how to set a folder.

-# Browser access

-A lot depends on how you configure SSP, if you are using a proxy, and what environmental variables you set, but you should be able to access the install with a URL such as https://127.0.0.1:1660/simplesaml/ where port 1660 is the port picked by Docker to map to 443.
-That port will be different for you
+ * SSP_NEW_UI Set to true to enable the new twig UI
+ * SSP_SECRET_SALT Set a secret salt

 # Build Image